 Student Recreation and Wellness Center.
-This facility, which opened in 2004, houses all of the recreational and fitness equipment, services and programs that support our students' health, well-being and balanced lifestyles.
+This facility houses all of the recreational and fitness equipment, services, and programs that support our students' health, well-being and balanced lifestyles.
 The building is connected to the Ocasek Natatorium.
 Student Health Services can also be found inside the center.